nhartung/100-days-of-code/log.md

 **Today's Progress**: Back on track, continued working on the CollectableLight.
 Got the movement to a place where I'm happy with in.
 Attraction is next.

 **Thoughts:** Nothing much.

+### Day 8 August 9th, 2020

+**Today's Progress**: Got a lot of good functionality added to the CollectableLight.
+Movement works, attraction works, collection works.
+Could probably use some cleaning up, but the base functionality is there.

+**Thoughts:** I could really use a particle that emits light to the scene.
+I could start looking into creating a custom shader with that behavior.